Firewall nftables settings (firewall.toml)

 By default false

-Description IPv6 actively uses ICMPV6 packets, so ICMPV6 strict mode is disabled by default.
+Description IPv6 It actively uses packages ICMPV6, so strict mode ICMPV6 is disabled by default.
 However, this may increase the risk of attacks on ICMPV6.
 You can enable strict mode, but this may cause problems with some types of connections.

 true - includes